Title IV School Code: 012259

 Most financial aid awards are based on demonstrated financial need, which is the difference between the Cost of Attendance (COA) and the Expected Family Contribution (EFC).
 Cost of Attendance minus Expected Family Contribution equals Need.
 (COA-EFC=Need) The EFC is determined from the information you reported on the Free Application for Federal Student Aid (FAFSA).

 Once your need is determined, your financial aid will be calculated based on eligibility and enrollment for the quarters you will be attending.
 All awards are subject to availability of funds.
+State Need and Federal Supplemental Education Opportunity grants are depleted early each year.
+These funding sources are are re-allocated on a first-come first-serve basis throughout the financial aid award year.

 Even if you're receiving financial assistance from agency sources (L&I, VA, DVR, WorkSource, WorkFirst), you may be eligible for additional grant aid from state and federal financial aid sources.